Coverage for lawfully present immigrants

 Medicaid & CHIP coverage for lawfully residing children and pregnant women

 States have the option to remove the 5-year waiting period and cover lawfully residing children and/or pregnant women in Medicaid or CHIP.
 A child or pregnant woman is "lawfully residing" if they’re "lawfully present" and otherwise eligible for Medicaid or CHIP in the state.
 Learn how someone is defined as lawfully present

 Twenty-nine states, plus the District of Columbia and the Commonwealth of the Northern Mariana Islands, have chosen to provide Medicaid coverage to lawfully residing children and/or pregnant women without a 5-year waiting period.
 Twenty-one of these states also cover lawfully residing children or pregnant women in CHIP.
 Find out if your state has this option in place

 Medicaid provides payment for treatment of an emergency medical condition for people who meet all Medicaid eligibility criteria in the state (such as income and state residency), but don’t have an eligible immigration status.

-There's one exception.
-People receiving long-term care in an institution at government expense may face barriers getting a green card.
+There's one exception for people receiving long-term care in an institution at government expense, like in a nursing facility.
+These people may face barriers getting a green card.